RacheleRice/ETL_Suite/README.md

-# Pf990Db
+# 990-PF XML Parser

-parses filer/grant info from 990pf xml's
+MVP which parses filer/grant info from 990PF XMLs and stores it in a Postgres database.

-To run this create a database in PgAdmin called 'grants' and change the directory path in the code to your absolute local path for TY2013
+To run this create a database in PgAdmin called 'grants' and change the directory path in the code to your absolute local paths for TY2013 - TY2022.

-Message me with questions as I work to get this beast working -- Rachele
+For now, you will need to drop the grants table in PgAdmin before running the code again.

+Comments/suggestions welcome!